-We in Social Tech is an innovative accelerator programme, set-up to support ambitious women-led social technology businesses.
+We in Social Tech was an innovative accelerator programme which ran between 2018-2021, set-up to support ambitious women-led social technology businesses.

 The accelerator is delivered by Nwes, one of the largest not-for-private-profit enterprise agency in the UK, in collaboration with founding partner Deutsche Bank, through its social enterprise programme Made for Good.